Kamichanw/d2Cache/README.md

 Available datasets:
 - gsm8k
-- humaneval
+- humaneval / humaneval_instruct
 - math-500
-- mbpp
+- mbpp / mbpp_instruct
 - ... (all tasks specified in `lm-eval` are available)

+> [!IMPORTANT]
+> To evaluate humaneval and mbpp dataset on instruct fine-tuned models, please use their corresponding instruct variants, i.e., `humaneval_instruct` and `mbpp_instruct` for better post processing.

-Additional general arguments can be specified in `configs/geneation/*.yaml` or `configs/gen_args.py`.
+Additional general arguments can be specified in `configs/generation/*.yaml` or `configs/gen_args.py`.

 # Starchart